 Low CO Electrical Generator Sets for Boats

 Gasoline electrical generators emit toxic carbon monoxide, which should make you think twice about where your genset exhaust is going.
-Not only could it kill you and your friends and families in their sleep, it could also drift down a sea wall and kill a boatload of perfectly innocent strangers.
+Not only could it kill you and your friends and families in their sleep, it could also drift down a sea wall and kill a boatload of unsuspecting strangers.

 Boaters have less to worry about thanks to Kohler's Ultra Low CO gensets that reduce toxic emissions (Carbon Monoxide) by a whopping huge 99 percent, as confirmed by EPA emissions testing.
 The Low CO generators also exceed both CARB (California Air Resources Board, the toughest folks around when it comes to emissions standards) and EPA standards for total emissions levels.
 Kohler cleaned up the emissions by developing sophisticated electronic fuel injection, and adding a catalytic converter to treat exhaust gases.